Sikligar: Origin

 The Arabic word saiqal means a polisher, and the Sikligar are those people who had the hereditary duty of making and maintaining weapons.
 Many administrators of the British Raj, such as H. A. Rose, Denzil Ibbetson and William Crooke wrote books that referred to the blacksmith communities as Lohars, although in fact that term refers to a specific group of people and is not interchangeable.
 They were once Lohars and thus blacksmiths but split from the Lohar community and became specialist bladesmiths.

 They are a nomadic community, often with encampments at the edge of towns and cities.
 The Sikligar claim to have been Rajputs who fled from Islamic invading armies and subsequently became weapon polishers to disguise themselves from their foes.
 Their ancestral home is said to be the city of Kannauj, but they speak Gujarati.
 The community is strictly endogamous and is divided into twelve clans with equal status.
 These are the Kanthiwala Bhand, Mole Bhand, Gandhiwala Bhand, Jumarwala, Jilpatia, Pathlerde, Juni, Mat and Bardika clans.

 According to their traditions, during the period of the Hindu deity Rama known as Haryana, there was a clan called the Chakreli.
 The Chakreli were the traditional manufacturers of swords and shields.
 The Chakreli lived in Chitor, in Rajasthan.
 Their ancestors fled their hometown in the face of invaders, and the ancestors of the Haryana Sikligar moved into the region in ancient times.
 Other traditions relate that the community is of Rajput origin.
 According to those stories, they were Rajput soldiers in the army of Prithvi Raj Chauhan, and became blacksmiths after his defeat at the hands of Mohammed Ghori.

-In Punjab, the Sikligar claim to have immigrated from Rajasthan, where they manufactured swords.
+In Punjab, the Sikligar claim to have migrated from Rajasthan, where they manufactured swords.
 The community converted to Sikhism after they settled in Punjab, and are now found throughout the area, especially in the districts of Bathinda, and Ludhiana.
 The Sikligar are now divided into a number of clans, the main ones being the Moyal, Tank, Junni, Dangi, Bhond, Bhori, Khichi, Thilipithiya, Dudani, Ghor-chare Tank, Kalyani and Churi te Biori.

+The Sikligar first develop relations with Sikhism in the early 17th century, after having been drafted by Guru Hargobind to work as ironsmiths for the production and maintenance of weaponry in the guru's military forces.